 So, when your household dishwasher is working fine, life can be pretty fine.
-But when your dishwasher goes on the fritz or loses its cleaning efficiency, your personal efficiency can take a major hit.
+However, when you encounter problems with your dishwasher or it loses its cleaning efficiency, it will become harder to clean your plates and cups after a meal.
 Although dishwasher repairs usually aren’t always major projects or expenses, even a few days without a working dishwasher can turn into a major hassle and inconvenience.

-Fortunately, most dishwasher problems are completely avoidable with proper maintenance and usage.
-That’s why it is extremely important to keep your dishwasher in good running condition.
+Fortunately, you can avoid the inconveniences of dealing with a broken dishwasher with proper maintenance and usage.
+This is why it is extremely important to keep your dishwasher in good running condition.
 With a little proper care and attention, you should be able to get many years of worry-free performance, cleaning, and energy-efficiency from your dishwasher.

 1. Dirty Plates and Dishes

 Placing dirty plates and dishes in the dishwasher can clog the pump assembly, drain lines, or spray arms — which can cause bacteria to breed.
 A buildup in the pump assembly can prevent the dishes from getting properly cleaned.

 Many appliance technicians say you should at least scrape the food off plates and dishes before placing them in the dishwasher.
 However, how far and much do you need to clean after that, though, is debatable.
 Most dishwasher manufacturers say a complete rinse is not required; whereas, appliance technicians say the more food and particles you get off the plate, the less likely the machine will break down saving you money in the long run.